 Community health clinics operated or staffed by NIH employees

-This page provides a summary of some key elements that change based on workplace community levels.
+This page provides a summary of some key elements that change based on workplace hospital admission levels.
 Personnel working on site can find the complete COVID-19 Safety Plan by clicking on the button below.

-NIH locations will be evaluated weekly against the CDC workplace community level for the county where they are located.
-Table 1 below identifies the current workplace community level for each NIH location.
-The workplace community levels can be found at the
+NIH workplace locations will be evaluated weekly against the CDC hospital admission level for the county where they are located.
+Table 1 below identifies the current workplace hospital admission level for each NIH location.
+The workplace hospital admission levels can be found at the

 CDC COVID-19 by County website.

-Table 2 (below) outlines some of the more common requirements that change based on workplace community level.
+Table 2 (below) outlines some of the more common requirements that change based on workplace hospital admission level.
 Please note that the table is not comprehensive of all changes, only the most common changes.
 These requirements apply to all personnel on campus, including Federal staff, trainees, contractors and visitors.
-For more information on work requirements associated with the different community levels please visit the NIH COVID-19 Safety Plan.
+For more information on work requirements associated with the different hospital admission levels please visit the NIH COVID-19 Safety Plan.
 You may also reach out to your

 IC safety and health specialist if you have additional questions.